Carmona wine urn

 The Carmona wine urn is a first-century Roman glass urn containing intact wine.
 The urn was discovered in 2019 in Carmona, Spain during excavations of the city's western Roman necropolis.
-Analysis of the urn's contents five years after its discovery demonstrated the contents to be the oldest surviving wine in the world.
+Analysis of the urn's contents five years after its discovery demonstrated the contents to be the oldest surviving liquid wine in the world.
 This surpasses the previous record holder, the Speyer wine bottle (discovered in 1867), by three centuries.

 Discovery

 Carmona, known as Carmo during Roman rule, was part of the province of Hispania Baetica.
 In the first century, agriculturalist Columella wrote of the production of white wine in the locality, as well as that of olive oil and wheat.

 In 2019, house renovations at 53 Sevilla Street revealed an access shaft to an unlooted Roman mausoleum measuring 3.29 m long, 1.73 m wide, and 2.41 m high; the chamber contained eight niches with grave goods and the remains of two individuals named Hispanae and Senicio.
 Niche 8 contained a glass vessel called an olla ossuaria inside of a lead case.
 The vessel contained five liters of wine mixed with the cremains of the deceased and a gold ring at the bottom.